BlockRepublic/BlockRepublic.github.io/index.md

 ## Software Development
-At Block Republic, we are skilled at creating web and mobile software experiences.
+At Decentra Apps, we are skilled at creating web and mobile software experiences.

 We build with: